mola/coding_guidelines/cxx/programming_guide.md

 };
 ```

-For more detailed informations see the following stackoverflow post:
+For more detailed information see the following stackoverflow post:
 https://stackoverflow.com/questions/3279543/what-is-the-copy-and-swap-idiom

 # Pointer